 OpenType font features, such as "+jp90", have no meaning in name-only fonts using "psft:" prefix, because we can't expect what fonts are actually used by the PDF reader.
 Note that extend and slant settings (see above) are supported with psft prefix, because they are only simple linear transformations.

-■cid key The default font defined by using psft: prefix is for Japanese typesetting; it is Adobe-Japan1-6 CID-keyed font.
+CID-keyed font.
 One can specify cid key to use other CID-keyed non-embedded fonts for Chinese or Korean typesetting.